The Digital Actuary Conference (Virtual Summit)

 - You avoid the procrastination trap, where you feel you need all your ducks to be perfectly lined up before you begin.

-The first point was important for me, since I knew I wanted to bring this idea to market quickly and get rapid feedback to do it all again, only better (2022 update: this did happen with the 2021 Growth Actuary Conference).
+The first point was important for me, since I knew I wanted to bring this idea to market quickly and get rapid feedback to do it all again, only better (2022 update: this did happen with the 2021 Growth Actuary Conference and the 2022 Disruptive Actuary Conference).

 The second benefit was also crucial to my project and this visual sums it up perfectly: